10 Best Things to Do this Spring in Georgia

 Cideries

-The gluten-intolerant can rejoice, as there are also cideries around the state.
-Urban Tree Cidery is located on Atlanta's Westside with a taproom to sample their varieties.
-Treehorn in Marietta is another favorite, as is Mercier Orchards in Blue Ridge.
+Gluten-intolerant people can rejoice, as there are also cideries around the state.
+Treehorn in Marietta is a favorite, as is Mercier Orchards in Blue Ridge.
 If you're looking for a low-alcohol option, Cultured South on Atlanta's West End brews the popular Golda Kombucha.

 Distilleries

-Distilleries also are open to visitors to offer a glimpse into how your favorite spirits are made.
+Distilleries are also open to visitors to glimpse how your favorite spirits are made.
 Atlanta has the ASW Distillery, Old Fourth Distillery and Independent Distilling distilleries.
-Dalton Distillery and Dawsonville Distillery both specialize in legal "white lightning."
-Richland Rum in Richland and Brunswick crafts the only single-estate rum in the United States, made from Georgia-grown sugar cane.
+Dalton Distillery specializes in legal "white lightning."
+Richland Rum in Richland and Brunswick crafts the only single-estate rum in the United States.

 Gear up with your helmet and two wheels to explore the state.
 There are plenty of paved bike paths for beginner or expert riders.